University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 ### QUESTIONS

-# **7. What doe the `kraken2`, `bracken` and `fastANI` results mean in relation to each other?**
+# **7.`kraken2`, `bracken` and `fastANI` results**

-Suppose Kraken identifies reads as Salmonella enterica and Bracken estimates that S. enterica makes up 99% of your sample.
+Kraken identified reads as Salmonella enterica and Bracken estimated that S. enterica makes up ~99% of the samples.
 Those tools tell you what is present and in what abundance.

-If you assemble the S. enterica genomes and compare it with a reference using FastANI, we found that:
+We then took the S. enterica genomeme assembly and compared it with a S. enterica reference using FastANI, we found that:

 ANI = 99% → your genome is nearly identical to the reference strain.

+This confirms that our samples our in fact S. enterica using a different approach.
+We can also have instances whereby `kraken2`, `bracken` are not able to deliniate the species present in a sample and in that case `fastANI` can be used to determine the species.

 ### QUESTIONS